 The Census Bureau provides data on educational attainment from the following sources:

 - American Community Survey (ACS): Estimates for the United States, Puerto Rico, all states, Congressional Districts, and geographic areas of 65,000 or more are released annually in the ACS 1-year estimates.
-Data for all geographic areas of 20,000 or more are available annually from the ACS 3-year estimates.
-Data for geographic areas as small as tracts and block groups are available annually from the ACS 5-year estimates.
+3-year estimates are no longer produced but are available for populations of 20,000 or more for 2011-2013 and earlier.
+Data for geographic areas as small as census tracts and block groups are available annually from the ACS 5-year estimates.
 Learn more about the ACS on our website and access our estimates via American FactFinder.

 [PDF] or denotes a file in Adobe's Portable Document Format.
 To view the file, you will need the Adobe Acrobat Reader available free from Adobe.